ItJustWorksBetterTM/EiffelVis/README.md

 Copyright © 2022, EiffelVis.
 EiffelVis is a product by ItJustWorks™.

+# Testing

+TODO

-# set-up instruction
+# Set-up Instruction

-1. pull all the code from test-running branch
+1. Pull all of the code from test-running branch.
-2. install a rabbitMQ broker(server) locally at localhost:5672(you can follow the guide from RabbitMQ docker installation instruction).
-And run the RabbitMQ server.
+2. Install a rabbitMQ broker(server) locally at localhost:5672(you can follow the guide from the RabbitMQ docker installation instruction).
+Run the RabbitMQ server.
-3. start eiffelvis frontend and backend with the code on test-running branch.
+3. Start Eiffelvis frontend and backend with the code on test-running branch.
-4. go to the fold /backend/tools/event_sender, run cargo run commend.
-It will generate 3 mock event on every run, now you should have the nodes/graph updated in your frontend.
+4. Go to the folder /backend/tools/event_sender, run the cargo run command.
+Be default, it will generate 3 mock events on every run.
+Now you should have the nodes/graph updated in your frontend.